quorumcontrol/tupelo-docs/tutorials/notebook.md

 ```

 Back in our createNotebook() function we will call those two new functions with our
-key and empty ChainTree to compose our identifiers and then write the identifiers
+key and ChainTree to compose our identifiers and then write the identifiers
 into that file.

 ```javascript